zeek/zeek/script-reference/autogenerated-package-index.rst

 :doc:`policy/integration/collective-intel </scripts/policy/integration/collective-intel/index>`

-   The scripts in this module are for deeper integration with the Collective Intelligence Framework (CIF) since Bro's Intel framework doesn't natively behave the same as CIF nor does it store and maintain the same data in all cases.
+   The scripts in this module are for deeper integration with the Collective Intelligence Framework (CIF) since Zeek's Intel framework doesn't natively behave the same as CIF nor does it store and maintain the same data in all cases.